sk-zk/TruckLib/README.md

 The main namespace of the library: classes for working with the map format.

 **TruckLib.Sii**:
-Mostly complete de/serializer for .sii and .mat files.
+Mostly complete de/serializer for SII and .mat files.

 **TruckLib.Model**:
 Some code for working with binary model files (.pm\*).
 Very basic and hasn't been maintained in ages.